Weber close to victory in 79th Assembly District special election -

 Weber close to victory in 79th Assembly District special election

-The younger Weber, a Democrat, received 52.14% of the vote in a special election, according to final unofficial election-night results released Tuesday by the San Diego County Registrar of Voters.
+The younger Weber, a Democrat, received 52.14% of the vote in a special election, according to final unofficial election-night results as of Thursday by the San Diego County Registrar of Voters.

 The projected number of outstanding ballots is 9,500, according to the Registrar of Voters.
 If Weber’s total remains above 50%, she will be elected without a runoff.
 If it falls below 50%, she will face Marco Contreras, the lone Republican in the field of five candidates, in a runoff June 8.